axel22/Ctries/README.md

 The implementation is written in Scala (http://www.scala-lang.org/), a statically compiled language for the JVM.
 It is fully compliant with the collection package from the Scala standard library.

+As the Ctrie is a part of the Scala standard library since the version 2.10, clients using versions 2.9.x can use this implementation.

 More info about Ctries:

 - http://infoscience.epfl.ch/record/166908/files/ctries-techreport.pdf - this is a nice introduction to Ctries, along with a correctness proof